brtholomy/mdout/procedure.md

 5. Apply Body to everything

+6. Chapter title master

+7. Chapter title style

+8. Drop caps to first paragraph

 <!-- NOTE: when mass copying, stop and iterate at this point -->

-6. Delete unused styles
+9. Delete unused styles

-7. Search and replace in AFP.
+10. Search and replace in AFP.

 ## Find and apply auto_numbered_section